 We are not permitting group visits at present, so no guided tours are available, and there are no school visits.
 Our educational programmes, including the Child and Family Workshops, have been suspended for the time being.
 You may only visit the museum as a group if you all belong to the same household (family, partners, housemates).
 Time slots may not be booked for groups.
 If you form a group after entering the museum, you will be asked to leave the building.

-Our staff will help you stick to the route, but they may also remind you of your obligation to comply with the general coronavirus measures and the specific measures introduced at the museum.
-They might for example point out that you are standing too close to other visitors, or that you have deviated from the route.
+Our staff will help you, but they may also remind you of your obligation to comply with the general coronavirus measures and the specific measures introduced at the museum.
+For example, they might for example point out that you are standing too close to other visitors.
 We kindly request that you cooperate.
 It is not only in your own interests to comply with the rules, but also those of other visitors and our staff.

 4. Extra hygiene measures